networkimprov/mnm-hammer/README.md

 To access a previous test pass:
 `(cd test-run/TPD/ && ../../mnm-hammer --http :8123)` # TPD is a directory name

+If the TMTP site at `server:port` is not configured for optional third party authentication, the test sequence will produce an expect/got message from "local1 local" re "cs" (which can be ignored).
+The test sequence cannot run against a TMTP site that requires third party authentication.

 Crash testing
 a) `./mnm-hammer --test server:port --crash  init` # make test directory
 b) `./mnm-hammer --test server:port --crash  dir:service:order:op[:sender:order]` # crash here in test sequence